LyfeCycle/lyfecycle-api/README.md

 	curl -i -X GET -H 'Content-Type: application/json' -d '{"userId" : "123"}' http://127.0.0.1:3000/users

 ####Add a new user:

+Create a new user with a name, and a home latitude and longitude.
+These coordinates will be used to determine local leaderboards.
+A user is also initialized with a counter for how many miles they've ridden.

 	curl -i -X POST -H 'Content-Type: application/json' -d '{"name": "New User", "homeLatitude": "12.34", "homeLongitude": "56.78"}' http://127.0.0.1:3000/users

 ####Change a user's mileage

+This is used to keep track of how many miles a user has ridden. the `miles` parameter can be positive or negative.

 	curl -i -X POST -H 'Content-Type: application/json' -d '{"userId": "123", "miles": "100.25}' http://127.0.0.1:3000/users/change-mileage